Breton Woods 1944, the U.S. dollar was backed by gold, respected internationally and became the World’s reserve currency.

 On the 26th of March 2020 the Federal Reserve reduced the 10% bank reserve requirement to zero resulting in a spike in money supply (M1) from 4.776 trillion in March of 2020 to 20.244 trillion in January 2022.

-The elimination of the 10% reserve requirement allows banks to create money, borrow, and lend without reserves, ensuring the next banking crisis, more QE, continued high inflation and further dollar devaluation against tangible assets and quality stocks.
+The elimination of the 10% reserve requirement allows banks to create money, borrow, and lend without reserves, ensures the next banking crisis, more QE, continued high inflation and further dollar devaluation against tangible assets, quality stocks and further U.S. debt downgrades.

 This video explains how banks borrow at near 0.00% from the Fed, leverage it, speculate with it, receive the profits while the taxpayer assumes the risk.